 for each $t \in \{1 \ddd T\}$.
-In the case where $\mathbb{S}$ is the set of g-and-h quantile functions, the symbol constructor $S$ corresponds to an estimator for the parameters of the g-and-h quantile function.
+In the case where $\mathbb{S}$ is the set of $g$-and-$h$ quantile functions, the summarisation function $S$ corresponds to an estimator for the parameters of the $g$-and-$h$ quantile function.
 Several studies in the statistics literature have been performed on the estimation of parametric quantile functions, such as those based on numerical likelihood \citep{RaynerMacGillivray2002, HossainHossain2009}, matching quantiles \citep{XuIglewiczChervoneva2014}, matching moments \citep{HeadrickKowalchukSheng2008}, and Bayesian methods \citep{HaynesMengersen2005, PetersSisson2006, AllinghamKingMengersen2009}.
-We employ a method developed by \citet{PetersChenGerlach2016} based on L-moments which shows favorable statistical properties while being computationally simple compared to previously proposed methods.
+We employ a method developed by \citet{PetersChenGerlach2016} based on L-moments which shows favourable statistical properties while being computationally simple compared to previously proposed methods.
 It is shown via simulations that the parameter estimates from the L-moment method have the smallest mean-squared-error compared to those from methods based on numerical likelihood, conventional moments, and quantiles.
-For the rest of section, we briefly summarise the L-moment method.
-Since we are concerned with the estimation of a single quantile function for a given time-period, to simplify notation, the subscript $t$ is dropped for the rest of the section whenever clarity is not lost.
+The details on the L-moment method is given in Appendix~\ref{app:lmoment}.